JoelLucaAdams/aberlink/config/Initial setup.md

 4. `sudo a2enmod ssl` - Enable the ssl mod for SSL to work on the website

+5. `source /etc/apache2/envvars` - fixes errors in apache2

-5. Open the conf file again (e.g. `aberlink.conf`) and change it match the domain name:
+6. Open the conf file again (e.g. `aberlink.conf`) and change it match the domain name:

 ```shell
 <VirtualHost *:443>